sveltejs/kit/documentation/docs/25-build-and-deploy/50-adapter-static.md

 ---
-title: adapter-static
+title: Static site generation
 ---

+To use SvelteKit as a static site generator (SSG), use [`adapter-static`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static).

-[Adapter](https://kit.svelte.dev/docs/building-your-app) for SvelteKit apps that prerenders your entire site as a collection of static files.
-If you'd like to prerender only some pages, you will need to use a different adapter together with [the `prerender` option](https://kit.svelte.dev/docs/page-options#prerender).
+This will prerender your entire site as a collection of static files.
+If you'd like to prerender only some pages, you will need to use a different adapter together with [the `prerender` option](/docs/page-options#prerender).

 ## Usage